dbsanfte/topdesk-mcp/README.md

 * `TOPDESK_MCP_HOST`: (Optional) The host to listen on (for 'streamable-http' and 'sse').
 Defaults to '0.0.0.0'.
 * `TOPDESK_MCP_PORT`: (Optional) The port to listen on (for 'streamable-http' and 'sse').
 Defaults to '3030'.

+### Document Conversion Environment Variables
+Topdesk Attachments can be converted to Markdown format by the tool.

+By default it will try to do this with simple MarkItDown library which often isn't sufficient.

+These variables configure the attachment-to-markdown conversion feature to leverage a Docling or OpenAI instance instead:

+* `DOCLING_ADDRESS`: (Optional) URL of a Docling API server for document conversion. e.g. `http://localhost:8080`
+* `DOCLING_API_KEY`: (Optional) API key for Docling API authentication
+* `DOCLING_USERNAME`: (Optional) Username for Docling API basic authentication (fallback if no API key)
+* `DOCLING_PASSWORD`: (Optional) Password for Docling API basic authentication (fallback if no API key)
+* `OPENAI_API_BASE`: (Optional) Base URL for OpenAI-compatible API for document conversion. e.g. `https://api.openai.com`
+* `OPENAI_API_KEY`: (Optional) API key for OpenAI API authentication
+* `OPENAI_MODEL_NAME`: (Optional) Model name to use for OpenAI API calls.
+Defaults to 'gpt-4.1'
+* `SSL_VERIFY`: (Optional) Enable/disable SSL verification for API calls.
+Set to 'false' to disable.
+Defaults to 'true'.

 ## Setup for Local Development
 1. Ensure Python 3.11+ is installed.
 2. Create and activate a virtual environment: